Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft6.md

-# Chapter 22: Sea-Witch Wards
+# Chapter 22: Sea-Witch Wards - Draft 6

 The salt wind carried more than ocean spray as their cart rolled down the steep coastal road toward Hafenmund—it carried the weight of yesterday's revelations and the promise of new dangers ahead.
 Lin watched fishing boats bob in the harbor below, their carved hulls catching morning light like jeweled ornaments scattered across dark water.